February 5, 2025

 Exploration and Networking

-Now that you've reflected on each element, it's time to explore where they intersect:
+Once you’ve reflected on each element, it’s time to explore where they intersect:

-2. Connect with fellow veterans who have successfully transitioned into civilian careers on LinkedIn and Redeployable.
+• Connect with fellow veterans who have successfully transitioned into civilian careers on LinkedIn and Redeployable.

-Remember, networking isn't just about finding job opportunities - it's about gathering information to refine your Ikigai.
+Remember: Networking isn’t just about finding job opportunities—it’s about gathering information to refine your Ikigai.

 Skill Development and Alignment